 How to start a babysitting business

+A great place to start is with friends and relatives with children who already know and trust you.
 You can offer your services for free to build up some clientele references or charge low rates to get the ball rolling and ensure you even like babysitting!

 As you already have a relationship with these people, it will be easier for you to convince them to trust you with their children.
 This is the perfect way to hone your skills and understand what the job entails before you begin to find new clients.

 Once you have locked in some friends as your first clients, you can test some strategies to understand what type of babysitter you will be.
 Great babysitters must be excellent if they want to continue getting work, as word-of-mouth is a big deal in this industry.